jcwilk/genesis/README.markdown

 ### Testing ###
 - gem install guard-jasmine-node (requires ruby)
 - guard (from project root, will autotest and libnotify/growl)
+- Note that this is a little buggy/finicky.
+YMMV but having coffeescript specs with autotest and libnotify is freaking sweet.
+If you can't get it to work though, just use ```jasmine-node spec```, the binary is in node_modules

 ### Pull request dogma ###
 - Make a branch and get it in sync with master of this repo (either rebase or cherry pick)